ASCCT 15th Annual Meeting Banner

 CE Courses

 • All proposals should fit the mission of the ASCCT.
-That is, further the use of in vitro or computational toxicology methodologies, alone or in concert.
+Specifically, to further the use of in vitro or computational toxicology methodologies, alone or in concert.
 Discussion of scientific and regulatory policy elements and cross-sector collaboration is encouraged.

 • Plan for two hours (120 minutes) of content.
 We suggest 2-4 speakers, time for exercises or participatory elements, and time for Q&A.

-• A small fee will be collected from course attendees to cover the cost of breakfast and meeting registration for CE speakers.
+• A small fee will be collected from course attendees to cover the facility costs and meeting registration for CE speakers.

 We will endeavor to notify CE submitters of acceptance by May 31st.
 You will then be required to submit abstracts for all talks, make any requested revisions, and confirm speakers by July 10th.